 How Much Time Does Marathon Training Demand?

-You need to give yourself a good chunk of time for training, so you can slowly build up endurance; include rest days in your workout plans; keep up with strength training; incorporate stretching into your routines; and, of course, listen to your body and step back if anything doesn’t feel right.
+You also need to spend months training.
+So good for you if you're starting now!
+Taking your time lets you slowly build up endurance.
+It means you have time for rest days.
+Plus, you can keep up with strength training.
+And be sure you have time for stretching before and after you run.
+Not to mention the time to stop running for a bit if your body doesn’t feel right.
 Aim for a months-long training period, especially if this is your first race.
 That way, you won't have to push through pain to reach your goals.

-And, regardless of whether you’re a seasoned athlete or a newbie runner, you need to approach marathon training with caution.
+This is true if you’re a seasoned runner or a newbie.
+You need to approach marathon training with caution.
 Don’t make every run a long run; don’t run every day.
 Rest is crucial for all runners, especially those of you who are logging long distances.